Beyond the Bar: Production

-The series is directed by Kim Jae-hong, who co-directed Revenant (2023), Love Scout (2025) and directed Flex X Cop (2024).
-It is written by Park Mi-hyeon.
-The series is a co-production between SLL, BA Entertainment, Studio S and Story Allum Corporation.
+Beyond the Bar is directed by Kim Jae-hong, who co-directed Revenant (2023), Love Scout (2025) and directed Flex X Cop (2024), and the script is written by Park Mi-hyeon.
+It is a co-production between SLL, BA Entertainment, Studio S and Story Allum Corporation.
+Kim Min-ji and Yoo Min-ho was assigned for the soundtrack of the series.